What is a "rate lock period"?

-A rate "lock" or "commitment" is a promise from the lender to lock in a particular interest rate and a particular number of points for you for a specified period of time during your application process.
-This prevents you from working through your whole application process and finding out at the end that your interest rate has gone up.
+A rate "lock" or "commitment" is a promise from the lender to freeze a certain interest rate and a specific number of points for you for a certain period during your application process.
+This means your interest rate cannot get higher during the application process.

-In addition to going with the shorter lock period, there are more ways you can get the best rate.
-The larger down payment you can make, the smaller your rate will be, since you will have more equity from the beginning.
-You can pay points to bring down your interest rate over the life of the loan, meaning you pay more initially.
-One strategy that is a good option for some is to pay points to reduce the rate over the life of the loan.
-You will pay more initially, but you will come out ahead, especially if you keep the loan for a long time.
+There are other ways to get a good rate, besides opting for a shorter rate lock period.
+The larger down payment you pay, the better the interest rate will be, since you will have more equity from the start.
+You can pay points to improve your interest rate for the loan term, meaning you pay more up front.
+One strategy that is a good option for some is to pay points to bring the rate down over the life of the loan.
+You will pay more initially, but you'll come out ahead, especially if you keep the loan for the full term.

-Metro Mortgage can answer questions about rate lock periods and many others.
+At Metro Mortgage, we answer questions about this process every day.
 Give us a call at 866-300-1550.

 Mortgage Questions?